Interview with Jasamine Coles-Black: Benefits of 3D Printed Models in Vascular Surgery

 “3D printing is the exciting next step in personalized medicine.
 The anatomical models are custom-made using scans that we have acquired as part of a patient’s medical care.
 From these scans, we can highlight the parts of the patient that we are interested in operating on and use these images to make a 3D model.
 From there, it can be printed using any 3D printer.
 The lab frequently prints models of diseased aortas to perform a ‘practice-run’ surgery.
 We have found that these 3D printed models are of greatest value when we are confronted with challenging cases.
 In addition to using them for surgical simulation, they can also be used to teach trainee surgeons about the anatomy and approach in difficult cases.
 These same models can be used to explain to patients their disease, and the procedure we are proposing they undergo.
 We have found that we are better able to communicate with patients about their disease when they can hold their own anatomy in their hands,” explained Coles-Black, who is Co-Founder of 3DMedLab along with Jason Chuen, the Director of the Lab.

 At the 3DMedLab experts have also 3D printed internal carotid arteries (the main blood vessel in the neck supplying the brain) to help visualise them before the team performs operations aimed at preventing strokes, or before they operate on tumours in the neck involving these arteries.
-Tracie Barber, assistant professor and a collaborator for the University of New South Wales, 3D prints fistulas created by vascular surgeons for dialysis access as an educational tool for patients and nurses.
+Tracie Barber, associate professor and a collaborator for the University of New South Wales, 3D prints fistulas created by vascular surgeons for dialysis access as an educational tool for patients and nurses.
 Furthermore, the very first anatomical model 3D printed at the lab was to plan a particularly complex abdominal aortic aneurysm that would have been life-threatening to the patient if left untreated.
 The operation was succesfully performed by Chuen, and according to Coles-Black, the patient has even taken home the 3D printed replica of his aneurysm, where it has been given a name!

 Hospital patients will benefit with new research that shows surgery is far superior if doctors do 3D printouts of the relevant body parts, so that people requiring operation will get customized surgery, making procedures quicker, patients wont be under anaesthetics for as long, allowing the production of efficient simulators for endovascular training, improving residents’ surgical performance and self-confidence.
 Coles-Black claims that 3D-printed models may help in understanding the behaviour of the endovascular material in three dimensions, inside a specific anatomy and can be directly manipulated and inspected, which can help identify some details that might not have been noticed on a CT scan.
 Furthermore, 3D printing allows a patient-specific simulation, which is more efficient than a generic one.
 Today, with online 3D printing services, like Shapeways or Materialise, taking care of any bespoke 3D project, it’s easier for doctors who don’t have access to 3D printers to outsource their anatomical printed models.